deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-redshift/documentation.md

 - Time dimension tables do not allow for range restricted scans on fact tables
 - Materializing temporal values in fact table can give significant performance gains

-4. **Slices**
+### 4. Slices

-    - **A slice can be thought of like a virtual compute node**
+- A slice can be thought of like a virtual compute node
-        - **Unit of data partitioning**
+  - Unit of data partitioning
-        - **Parallel query processing**
+  - Parallel query processing
-    - **Facts about slices**
+- Facts about slices
-        - **Each compute node has either 2 or 16 slices**
+  - Each compute node has either 2 or 16 slices
-        - **Table rows are distributed to slices**
+  - Table rows are distributed to slices
-        - **A slice processes only its own data**
+  - A slice processes only its own data

-5. **Best Practices: Table design summary**
+### 5. Best Practices: Table design summary

 - Add compression to columns
 - Add sort keys on the primary columns that are filtered on
 - Materialize often filtered columns from dimension tables into fact tables
 - Materialize often calculated values into tables
 - Co-locate large tables using DISTSTYLE KEY if the columns do not cause skew
 - Avoid distribution keys on temporal columns
 - Keep data types as wide as necessay (but no longer than necessary)
   - VARCHAR, CHAR, and NUMERIC

 ## Redshift Sort Key